 1. Toss spoiled produce

-Before storing, examine the contents of each bag and promptly remove food that’s bruised, overripe or on the brink of spoiling.
-Fruit and vegetables in this condition release ethylene gas that can spoil good produce.
+Before storing, examine the contents of each bag and promptly remove (then use, if you can) food that’s bruised, overripe or on the brink of spoiling.
+Fruits and vegetables in this condition release ethylene gas that can spoil the remaining good produce.

 4. Puncture plastic produce bags

 Poke a few holes in those produce bags you get at the grocery store.
-Otherwise, they’ll trap moisture that causes most produce to break down faster.
-(Sometimes a tight seal is needed on a plastic storage bag: See tip No. 21.)
+Otherwise, they’ll trap the moisture that causes most produce to break down faster.
+(Sometimes you want a tight seal on a plastic storage bag, but not in this case.)

 5. Use the freezer